Welcome to instructions!

 4. Complete Your Profile Information:

-- Accept the app's requested permissions (e.g., location and notifications).
+- Accept the app's requested permissions (e.g., location and notifications) so you may receive notifications about incoming messages or accepted offers for example.

 - Note: By registering, you agree to TaskHire's terms of use.